iann0036/deepcomposer-upload/README.md

 ## Usage

-Input MIDI files should have a single track and 8 bars or less, tempo should remain static.
+Input MIDI files should have a tempo that remains static.
+Only the first 8 bars will be processed.

 ```
 deepcomposer-upload -i input.mid -n nameoftrack -m genre-rock-1 -o output.mid